dbharbin/TrustedFirmware-OpenCI-Users-Guide/README.md

    * It's probably a good idea to add Don Harbin to the Watchers on the ticket.

 # TF LAVA instance
 The [LAVA instance](https://tf.validation.linaro.org) for the Trusted Firmware project is set up in Linaro Harston LAB.
 It consists of lava-master running on a hosted bare metal server, lava-dispatcher running on the same server.
 Additional dispatchers are deployed using Raspberry Pi 4 hardware.
-More details below.
+Note that this is required by certain classes of hardware not being differentiable before the OS boots, therefore a single device per dispatcher allows addressing these devices via an unique dispatcher (per device).

 TF LAVA instance settings are stored in salt and ansible repositories:
 * Salt repository: https://git.linaro.org/lava/lava-lab.git/